Garlic comes in ‘softneck’ and ‘hardneck’ varieties.

 - Chinese garlic may be subjected to cold and over storage and treated with growth inhibitors to prevent sprouting

-Kirsten served for five years as Deputy Chair of the Australian Garlic Industry Association and committed to the re-development of the garlic industry in Australia.
+Kirsten served for five years as Deputy Chair of the Australian Garlic Industry Association (AGIA) and remains committed to the re-development of the garlic industry in Australia.
+David (husband) is now a board member of the AGIA and is a co-founder of the Meeniyan Garlic Festival.